cloudbutton/cloudbutton/docs/backends/compute/openwhisk.md

         NAMESPACE=guest
         ```

-        Copy all the values into the pywren config file as:
+        Copy all the values into the cloudbutton config file as:

         ```yaml
         cloudbutton: